-I love clinical neuroscience and will continue being a neuroscientist of course.
-However, during my spare time, I do a lot of research about the part of neuroscience and psychology that deals with the power of our mind and the things we can change about ourselves by training our brain.
+During my spare time, I do a lot of research about the part of neuroscience and psychology that deals with the power of our mind and the things we can change about ourselves by training our brain.
 I have done a lot of research about the effect of meditation and all the things we can do to help us have a healthier and happier life.
 I have traveled to many countries in different continents and for some reason the majority of people I have met did feel comfortable enough to open up their heart to me and I am grateful for that.
 I have talked to people from different races, ages, and social economic background.
 I am amazed how similar we all are in terms of our basic needs and we all tend to forget that.
 We are all in pursuit of a better, happier and safer life and the only different factor is the means that we use to get there.

 I hold a PhD in Neuroscience from the Universities of Geneva and Lausanne, Switzerland, an MSc and BSc degrees in Biology from the ETH Zurich, Switzerland.
 Currently, I am studying for a second MSc degree in agronomy at ETH Zurich.